Gataquadrada/SpriteTube/README.md

 A lightweight Sprite based VTube environment, that you can control with Stream Deck and Touch Portal buttons.

-If you like de content, consider [buying me a ☕](https://www.buymeacoffee.com/mazeakin).
+If you like the content, consider [buying me a ☕](https://www.buymeacoffee.com/mazeakin).

 ## Requirements